chingu-voyages/voyage-project-tier2-fireball/README.md

 - Detail Data Display Component
     - [ ] Displays one row for each meteorite strike in the data set.
     - [ ] If no search criteria has been selected then the summary metrics will be for all meteorite strikes.
+    - [ ] Include a dynamically calculated column that converts the longitude and latitude of the meteorite strike into a location name using **_any_** reverse geolocation API.

 - Summary Metrics Component
-    - [ ] Displays the following metrics for the data that has been selected:
+    - [ ] Displays the following metrics for the data that has been selected, plus any additional data items you decide to search for:
         - Total number of strikes
         - Average mass
-        - Histogram showing number of strikes by year
+        - Number of strikes by year
-        - Histogram showing number of strikes by meteorite composition (`recclass`).
+        - Number of strikes by meteorite composition (`recclass`).
+    - [ ] You must display each data metric graphically using the chart type of your choice.
+    - [ ] You may use **_any_** library of graphical components you wish (like Nivo, D3, etc.), or you may create graphics logic yourself.
     - [ ] If no search criteria has been selected then the summary metrics will be for all meteorite strikes.

 ### Extras (Not Required)

 -   Search Component
     - [ ] Allow search criteria to be saved across sessions and reselected from a dropdown
+    - [ ] Implement an autocomplete option to display matching entries as the user types into search criteria text fields
 -   Detail Data Display Component
     - [ ] Display a clickable button in the column heading to allow the user to sort in ascending or descending sequence based on that column.
     - [ ] Display a clickable button in the column heading to display a popup dialog with a definition of what data is contained in the column.